-Click VPN Connections in the navigation pane, and then click the Create VPN Connection button.
+In the navigation pane, click VPN Connections, and then click Create VPN Connection.

-Select the virtual private gateway and the customer gateway from the lists.
-Select the Use static routing option, enter the IP Prefix for your server's network (for example, 10.0.0.0/16), and then click Add.
-Click Yes, Create.
+Select the virtual private gateway and customer gateway from the lists.
+Select the

 The configuration file contains a section of information similar to the following example.
-You’ll see this information presented twice, once for each tunnel.
+You’ll see this information presented twice, one time for each tunnel.
 You'll use this information when configuring the Windows Server 2008 R2 server.

 Local Tunnel Endpoint

-The IP address for the customer gateway that terminates the VPN connection on your side.
+The IP address for the customer gateway - in this case, your Windows server - that terminates the VPN connection on your network's side.